Himanshu25102005/Weather-App/README.md

+📊 Pressure Card: Lists "1013 hPa" with a blue gauge icon 📉.

 ☁️ Cloud Cover Card: Reveals "15%" with a purple cloud icon 🌥️.

-🔥 Heat Index Card: Notes "0° Celsius" with a flame icon 🔥.

-💧 Dew Point Card: Registers "0° Celsius" with a purple droplet icon 💧.

-📊 Pressure Card: Lists "1013 hPa" with a blue gauge icon 📉.

-Each card boasts a semi-transparent design with white text 🎨, ensuring readability against the purple backdrop, making the app both functional and visually appealing.
-Perfect for tracking weather on the go! 🚀
+Each card features a semi-transparent design with white text 🎨, ensuring clarity against the blue backdrop, making it a perfect blend of functionality and beauty.
+Ready to weather any storm! 🌪️

 # Table of Contents